-Income And Employment History
+This Article Is About Income And Employment History Mortgage Guidelines

-The first set is the federal mortgage lending guidelines pertaining to income and employment history and the second set of standards are the guidelines set by the lender’s own internal mortgage lending overlays.
-Overlays are additional rules and guidelines on top of the minimum federal mortgage lending guidelines set by the mortgage lender.
-For example, maximum debt to income ratios set by FHA mortgage lending guidelines is 56.9%, however, a particular mortgage lender may have their own internal mortgage lender overlay on debt to income ratios capped at 45% debt to income ratio.
+The first set is the federal mortgage lending guidelines pertaining to income and employment history.
+The second set of standards are the guidelines set by the lender’s own lending overlays.
+Overlays are additional rules and guidelines on top of the minimum federal mortgage guidelines set by individual mortgage lenders.
+For example, the maximum debt to income ratio set by FHA guidelines is 56.9%.
+However, a particular lender may have their own lender overlay on debt to income ratios capped at 45% debt to income ratio.
 Same with credit scores.

 Minimum Credit Scores Required To Qualify For Home Loan